d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 show_bboxes(fig.axes, anchors * bbox_scale, ['0', '1', '2', '3', '4']);
 ```

-We can label categories and offsets for anchor boxes by using the `multibox_target` function.
-This function sets the background category to 0 and increments the integer index of the target category from zero by 1 (1 for dog and 2 for cat).
+We can label classes and offsets for anchor boxes by using the `multibox_target` function.
+This function sets the background class to 0 and increments the integer index of the target class from zero by 1 (1 for dog and 2 for cat).

 :begin_tab:`mxnet`
-We add example dimensions to the anchor boxes and ground-truth bounding boxes and construct random predicted results with a shape of (batch size, number of categories including background, number of anchor boxes) by using the `expand_dims` function.
+We add example dimensions to the anchor boxes and ground-truth bounding boxes and construct random predicted results with a shape of (batch size, number of classes including background, number of anchor boxes) by using the `expand_dims` function.
 :end_tab:

 :begin_tab:`pytorch`
-We add example dimensions to the anchor boxes and ground-truth bounding boxes and construct random predicted results with a shape of (batch size, number of categories including background, number of anchor boxes) by using the `unsqueeze` function.
+We add example dimensions to the anchor boxes and ground-truth bounding boxes and construct random predicted results with a shape of (batch size, number of classes including background, number of anchor boxes) by using the `unsqueeze` function.
 :end_tab:

 ```{.python .input}